Meharsagar/github-slideshow/_post/0000-01-02-Meharsagar.md

 ---
-layout: slide
+Layout: slide
-title: "Welcome to our second slide!"
+Title: "Welcome to our second slide!"
 ---
-Your text
+This is the added second slide
 Use the left arrow to go back!